Skip to main content

 Flare Compliance at Oil Refineries

-The regulation provides multiple ways to calculate the Net Heating Value of the gas in the Combustions Zone (NHVCZ) for RSR reporting, but all methods use the Net Heating Value of the Vent Gas (NHVVG) as an input.
-In fact, several parameters, including NHVCZ, NHVdil, and each flare’s specific maximum tip velocity (Vmax), are determined based on NHVVG, making this value one of the key components of reporting compliance and effective flare control.
-Direct measurements of vent gas composition can be used to calculate NHVVG and high precision gas analysis ensures accurate, actionable NHVVG data (Table 1).
-When regulated material is sent to the flare, NHVVG changes dramatically as hydrogen and hydrocarbon concentrations in the stream spike and recede.
-Regardless of the BTU content of the sample, the MAX300-RTG maintains constant, high precision on the NHV parameter due to the inherent repeatability of the gas analysis.
+The regulation offers multiple ways to calculate the Net Heating Value of the gas in the Combustion Zone (NHVCZ) for RSR reporting, but all methods rely on the Net Heating Value of the Vent Gas (NHVVG) as a key input.
+Parameters such as NHVCZ, NHVdil, and maximum flare tip velocity (Vmax) depend on NHVVG, making it crucial for both compliance and effective flare control.
+Direct measurements of vent gas composition allow accurate calculation of NHVVG, and precise gas analysis ensures reliable data.
+When regulated material is sent to the flare, NHVVG fluctuates as hydrogen and hydrocarbon concentrations rise and fall.
+The MAX300-RTG analyzer provides consistent, high-precision NHV measurements, ensuring reliable data despite variations in the gas composition.

 Continue reading